mlzarathustra/ondes/TO-DO.md

     - For now, only "play back" to a WAV file
     - Implement WaveMonoMainMix, AS a MainMix, to capture data
     - write to wave file

+    Voicemaker.findProg("") - finds "pwm" because it every string "contains" "" and it picks the first shortest name which (alphabetically sorted) happens to be pwm.

+    For some reason, it fails to do so from within PlayMidiFile.java.

   - Provide an API endpoint for morbleu

+  - named inputs - translate them into an array brass.yaml is a good example case

   - Clean up documentation - make sure all the
     - components are documented